History of Sport Aircraft Builders Club WA

 The day to day tasks of managing the Club and Airfield are many and varied; and range from mowing lawns, watering the grass runway, planting trees, repairing existing sealed taxiways, general maintenance of the club equipment and buildings.
 Members are rostered to spend nights on the Airfield for security reasons and also in summer for the fire risk.
 One Sunday per month, on Busy Bee days, members are rostered to run the 'Hangar Café' for the member's convenience.
 The Café is also a means of fund raising.

 In 2001 Alcoa Ltd donated a Rapid Response vehicle to the SABC for fire fighting on the airfield.
-The SABC has installed a water hydrant on Yangedi Road that is served by a bore installed with funds from Lotteries WA.
-The hydrant is used by Shire workers when road building etc and of course is available for fire fighting which is the original purpose for the hydrant.
+The Club has a water hydrant on Yangedi Road that is served by a bore installed with funds from Lotteries WA.
+The hydrant is only available for fire fighting purposes, in accordance with the Club's ground water licence.

 The philosophy of the SABC has always been to acquire equipment (tractors, rollers, graders etc) as cheaply as possible, then the airfield upgrades and repairs are carried out by the members.
 The members come from all walks of life - dentists, technicians, electricians, carpenters, retire airline staff, engineers and farmers to name but a few - and from this fine base, the skills required to carry out the maintenance, can be drawn.
 Where necessary, contractors have been used by the members do as much work as they can to reduce costs.

-The SABC is often approached by local communities for Flying Displays at various activities such as the ANZAC Day, Australia Day & Serpentine Fair and these are always voluntarily performed by member pilots in their own aircraft.
+The Club often liaises with local communities for fly-pasts for events such as ANZAC Day, Australia Day & Serpentine Fair and these are always voluntarily performed by member pilots in their own aircraft.

-The SABC actively encourages other interest groups to visit the airfield to foster interest and education of the wider community in Aviation.
+The Club actively encourages other interest groups to visit the airfield to foster interest and education of the wider community in Aviation.

 People who use the Serpentine Airfield